Yuuki Temma

 Yuuki Temma (天麻 ゆうき, Tenma Yūki) is a Japanese voice actress and singer from Tokyo, affiliated with Swallow.
 She starred as Ichigo Momomiya in the 2022 anime Tokyo Mew Mew New and was part of the tie-in singing group Smewthie.
 Since 2022, she has been part of the musical group UniChord in the D4DJ multimedia franchise, portraying the character Hayate Tendo.
-She will star as Nozomi Mitake in the 2025 series Turkey!
+She stars as Nozomi Mitake in the 2025 series Turkey!
 Time to Strike.

 Biography

-Yuuki Temma, a native of Tokyo, was born in 1997 and joined a theatrical troupe in the late-2010s.
+Yuuki Temma, a native of Tokyo, was born on 7 December 1997, and joined a theatrical troupe in the late-2010s.
 She was selected from over 3,000 applicants in a public audition and made her debut as Ichigo Momomiya in the 2022 anime Tokyo Mew Mew New.
 Alongside the other four main cast members, she formed the tie-in singing group Smewthie.

-In October 2022, she joined the D4DJ franchise, portraying Hayate Tendo, one of the four members of UniChord.
+In October 2022, Tenma joined the D4DJ franchise, portraying Hayate Tendo, one of the four members of UniChord.
 In 2024, she played Miki Mizuguchi in Butai: Sasayaku yō ni Koi o Utau, the stage adaptation of Whisper Me a Love Song at Theater1010 in Adachi, Tokyo.
-Her upcoming project includes starring as Nozomi Mitake in the 2025 series Turkey!
+She is starring as Nozomi Mitake in the 2025 series Turkey!
 Time to Strike.

-She also had minor roles in Cue! and Kaitō Queen wa Circus ga Osuki.
+Tenma also had minor roles in Cue! and Kaitō Queen wa Circus ga Osuki.
 She also worked as the stage narrator for Kana Hanazawa's 2024 concert Hanazawa Kana Live 2024: Intaglio.
-She also works in rōdoku-geki, performing in theatres in Tokyo.
+Tenma also works in rōdoku-geki, performing in theatres in Tokyo.